shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Bard

-I’ve definitely written about him before.
 Each ability button is a note he can play that affects him and his allies.
 The longer he holds the note or spams it, the less effective it becomes.
 Playing other notes makes the effect recover.
 Thus, it’s optimal to play a song with multiple notes instead of one note over and over again.
 He doesn’t consume amina at all, nor does he actually shoot or do any damage

 LMB – Damage boost.
 Allies increase fire rate, and ally shots do more damage.